 The work for All hands would be split into a few categories of work.
 The first was “safetying”(not a typo, it is an All-hands phrase) houses, which is basically going to damaged homes and making them safe to work on, usually by bringing them down flat.
 The second was the deconstruction teams, which come in after the house has been made safe and it is disassembled and cleared, for eventual rebuilding.
 The third one was putting up temporary housing, usually with Shelter box, although I did put up some tents sent from the Irish Government.

 The place we would be working on was affectionately known as “Big momma’s house”, which was no reflection on the size of the home owner, it was simply quite a large house.
 All of the sites we work on have a name attached to them based on whatever unique characteristics it has.
 So I was handed a crowbar and a hammer to remove the corrugated iron sheets that made up the roof.
 To do this you hammer the crowbar under the rivets/nails holding the metal to the wood and pop them out.
 We are supposed to be doing this in a way that does not damage the metal so it can be reused.
 This is easier said than done, as the nails and rivets are cemented in.
-Add that it is over 30 degrees by early morning and you are working on metal that increases in temperature the longer you work on it and you can get a nice image of things.
+Add that it is over 30 degrees by early morning and you are working on metal that increases in temperature the longer you work on it, so you get a wonderful oven type effect, so you can get a nice image of things.
 My initial attempts at it were pretty terrible, to put it mildly.
 However, you are given the chance to learn here so I did eventually get the hang of it, along with the others.
 The picture below is later in the take apart.
 The wooden frame you see was initially covered in metal.

 Luckily we had excellent supervisors